NEUBIAS/training-resources/_includes/batch_qc_and_exploration/batch_explore_objects_table_fiji_mobie.md

 - Open Fiji with the [MoBIE update site installed](https://github.com/mobie/mobie-viewer-fiji?tab=readme-ov-file#install).
-- Open `All_Wells_cells.txt` and identify the columns that contain file names, as those will be needed to open the table with MoBIE
+- Open `All_Wells_cells.txt` in Fiji and identify the columns that contain file names, as those will be needed to open the table with MoBIE
 - [ Plugins › MoBIE › Open › Open Table... ]
    - Table Path: [ Browse ] to `All_Wells_cells.txt`
    - Image Path Column(s): `FileName_DNA, FileName_PLA`
    - Labels Path Column(s): `FileName_CellLabels, FileName_PLALabels`
    - Data Root Folder: [ Browse ] to data folder
    - SpatialCalibration: Does not matter as everything is in pixel units
-   - Grid: Transformed (Stitched performs better if you have >100 images)
+   - Grid: Transformed (Stitched performs better if you have > 100 images)
    - Click [ OK ]
-- The MoBIE UI and BigDataViewer will open allowing you to conveniently browse all data
+- The MoBIE UI and BigDataViewer will open, allowing you to conveniently browse all data
 - Browsing suggestions:
    - Cell table: `Color > Color by Column`: `Children_PLA_dots_Count` with `blueWhiteRed` LUT
       - This will paint cells red that have a lot of PLA spots